ChickenProp/pretty-gist/README.md

 </tr>
 </table>

+So one difference is that I've gone with a hanging bracket style, with no newline directly after `GameState` or `board =`.
+I don't feel strongly about that.
+It would be nice to let users control this, but I haven't put much thought into it.

+I've also rendered the floats as percents.
+I haven't put much thought into this either, and haven't implemented it.
+But it seems vaguely useful and easy enough to have as an option, though it usually shouldn't be default.

+It's not visible here, but pretty-simple has the ability to colorize its output.
+That's another thing I haven't thought about, and don't currently expect pretty-gist to support any time soon.

+But the most important is rendering each `Maybe Piece` as a single character.
+There are three parts to that: a `Nothing` is rendering as `_`; a `Just` is simply rendering the value it contains with no wrapper; and a `Piece` is rendering as a single character.
+The combination makes it much easier to see most of the state of the game.
+You can no longer see when each piece last moved.
+But if that's not usually useful to you, it's fine not to show it by default.

-(At this point, chess pedants may be pointing out that this data type doesn't capture everything you need for chess, because you can't reliably tell whether en passant is currently legal.
-Well done, chess pedants, you're very clever.
+(At this point, chess pedants may be pointing out that this data type doesn't capture everything you need for chess.
+You can't reliably tell whether en passant is currently legal.
+Maybe there are other problems too.
+Yes, well done chess pedants, you're very clever.
 Now shut up.)

 ## Possible designs